 The hike to Goat Lake is one of the best hikes in the Sawtooth Mountains.
-In case you haven’t heard about this fabled lake yet, it is an alpine lake with unreal turquoise-colored water that is cradled by jagged mountain peaks.
+In case you haven’t heard about this fairy-tale like lake yet, it is an alpine lake with unreal turquoise-colored water that is cradled by jagged mountain peaks.

 Because this trail is difficult and involves some climbing, it is not as popular as some of the other hiking trails in the Sawtooth Mountains such as the hike to Sawtooth Lake.
 But if you’re up for a challenge, this trail will lead you to one of the most beautiful lakes in Idaho.

 If you’re looking for adventurous things to do in Stanley, the hike to Goat Lake can’t be beat!
-This trail is steep and strenuous, but if you love challenging hikes, this is the hiking trail for you!!
+Now keep in mind that this trail is steep and strenuous, but if you love challenging hikes, this is the hiking trail for you!!

 The vibrant aquamarine-color of this glacial lake is absolutely breathtaking and you will probably not find another lake quite like this one.
 One of the only other lakes I have come across that looks similar to Goat Lake is Iceberg Lake in Glacier National Park which also sits at the base of a towering mountain and has brilliant turqouise-colored water.

-At only eight-miles return trip, this hike can easily be completed in a few hours so you can get back into town and spend the evening soaking in a hot spring in Stanley.
+At only eight-miles return trip, the hike to Goat Lake can easily be completed within a few hours so you can get back to town and enjoy your evening soaking at a hot spring in Stanley.